Skunk Removal & Skunk Control – Charlottesville and Richmond Virginia

 The hide of the skunk is tough, durable, and able to withstand rough use.
 Generally there is little market for skunk pelts but when other furbearer prices are high, skunks are worth pelting.

-If you need to hire a Richmond and Charlottesville Virginia skunk removal company contact Charlottesville & Richmond Skunk Removal at (434) 270-0488 or toll-free at (888) 893-1975 or visit Charlottesville Skunk Removal & Animal Removal for additional animal removal services in the Charlottesville and Richmond VA areas.
+If you need to hire a Richmond and Charlottesville Virginia skunk removal company, call us today at (434) 270-0488 or visit Charlottesville Skunk Removal & Animal Removal for additional animal removal services in the Charlottesville and Richmond VA areas.

 Source: Prevention and Control of Wildlife Damage.
 Editors, Scott E. Hygnstrom, Robert M. Timm, Gary E. Larson.
 1994.
 University of Nebraska-Lincoln.
 2 vols.